BOOK AN APPOINTMENT

 Patients with Type 1 diabetes have high blood glucose levels because they lack insulin in the bloodstream.

 Patients with Type 2 diabetes have normal insulin production but their body does not respond to insulin in the normal fashion.
 These patients have high glucose levels because they are resistant to insulin.

 The incidence of Type 2 diabetes has increased dramatically – largely due to the obesity epidemic.
 According to the CDC, there are about 30 million diabetics in the United States.
 About 95% of diabetics have Type 2 diabetes.

 Diabetes produces ED for several different reasons.
 Diabetes interferes with virtually every aspect of the erection process.
-Diabetes has a negative impact upon the erection pathways that involve the brain, the vascular system, the neurologic system and the endocrine system.
+Diabetes has a negative impact on the erection pathways that involve:

-Depression has a negative impact upon libido, or sex drive.
-Depression also adversely effects overall sexual performance.
+Depression has a negative impact on libido or sex drive.
+Depression also adversely affects overall sexual performance.
 Depression among diabetics is common and is believed to be the result of the negative toll that diabetes takes upon the overall health of the individual.